 The subject of difficulty makes for interesting debate.
 There is a trend these days of making easier games to reach wider audiences.
 Is that a good thing?
 Back in the days of the Nintendo NES and SNES, games were much harder as a general rule, particularly when talking about modern Nintendo or casual games – although there are plenty of challenging games out there, still.

 To a certain extent, difficulty depends on your target audience.
-Certainly “newer” gamers, people who haven’t been playing for years and don’t have a high technical skill level with video games, are going to be happier with an “easier” game.
+“Newer” gamers, people who haven’t been playing for years and don’t have a high technical skill level with video games, are going to be happier with an “easier” game, but that doesn’t mean they want no challenge, either.
 People who have been playing longer are more likely to want a harder game.
-So it partly depends who you’re targeting.

 The sweet spot that often gets talked about is easy to pick up, but hard to master.
-Super Smash Brothers is a game that’s really great at this, although others games don’t succeed as well.
 Arguably the new Smash Brothers is much easier to pick up and play for a new gamer than Mario Kart – I know because I’ve tried it out on my non-gaming friends.

-In making The Nodus, I tested puzzles on both veteran gamers and people who never played games before.
-If the puzzles were too easy, they all got bored.
-If they were the right level of challenge, victory was satisfying.
+In making Puzzledorf, I tested puzzles on both veteran gamers and people who never played games before.
+If the puzzles were too easy, everyone got bored.
+If there was the right level of challenge, victory was satisfying.
 So regardless of skill level, everyone likes a challenge.

 How do we define the right level of challenge?
 Let’s explore this.